Ghajini (2008 film): Plot

-After learning of this shocking truth, Sunita locates Sanjay in a hospital and tells him about his past, reminding him of Kalpana's murder and giving him his diaries to read.
+Sunita, now aware of the shocking truth, locates Sanjay in a hospital and tells him about his past, reminding him of Kalpana's murder and giving him his diaries to read.
 He flies into a furious and heartbroken rage.
 He demands to speak to Ghajini and talks to him through Sunita's cellphone, telling him that he is coming for him.
 Sunita helps him track Ghajini to his company.
-But they find that he is already leaving the premises.
-They tail his car to a slum area and Sanjay, after identifying Ghajini with the help of Sunita immediately goes after him, killing his men who get in his way.
+However, they find that he is already leaving the premises.
+They tail his car to a slum area and Sanjay, after identifying Ghajini with the help of Sunita, immediately goes after him, killing his men who get in his way.
 Eventually, he finds Ghajini and begins to viciously attack him but he manages to escape.
-Sunita follows him through the area to make sure he was okay.
-Meanwhile after getting rid of more of Ghajini's men, Sanjay has a memory loss fit while searching for Ghajini, he locates him in a catacomb where he is hiding from him.
-But as soon as he realizes that he doesn't recognize him, he takes advantage of the situation and stabs Sanjay with an iron rod after Sunita who followed him there alerts Sanjay.
-After stabbing Sanjay, he knocks Sunita unconscious and taunts Sanjay with the grisly tale of how he murdered Kalpana.
+Sanjay has a memory loss fit while searching for Ghajini.
+Ghajini takes advantage of the situation and stabs Sanjay with an iron rod.
+He knocks Sunita unconscious and taunts Sanjay with the grisly tale of how he murdered Kalpana.
 As Ghajini is about to make Sanjay relive the experience by preparing to kill Sunita in the same way with an iron rod, Sanjay recovers the memory of Kalpana and fights back, with an anger fueled strength.
-He kills Ghajini with an iron rod, in the same way that he killed Kalpana, thus avenging her murder.
+He kills Ghajini with an iron rod, in the same way that he killed Kalpana, thus finally avenging her murder.
+He breaks down as Sunita consoles him.

 Six months later, Sanjay returns to his office as chairman of Air Voice and is volunteering at an orphanage named after Kalpana.
-Sunita arrives at the orphanage and gifts him the cement pad with Sanjay and Kalpana's foot impressions when they first set foot in Kalpana's apartment after it was gifted to her.
-In the ending moments of the movie, Sanjay feels Kalpana beside him as the screen pans out to a fading sunset.
+Sunita arrives at the orphanage and gifts him the cement pad with Sanjay and Kalpana's foot impressions when they first set foot in Kalpana's apartment.
+As Sanjay touches the footprints, he feels Kalpana beside him, finally being at peace, as the screen pans out to a fading sunset.